Entry of the ownership title in the land register (registration)

 - Any declarations of cancellation or consent from financing banks, parties entitled to a pre-emption right, or the like.

 - Any authorisation issued by the property transfer authority (IMPORTANT: there are nine property transfer acts; thus, each federal state has different rules governing ownership by foreign nationals, agricultural or forestry plots of land, or restricted municipalities).

-- Proof of citizenship, proof of EU citizenship.
+- Proof of citizenship, proof of EU / EEA citizenship.

 - Any pledge certificates relating to the credit/loan used to finance the purchase.

 Costs and fees

 - Filing fee for the application to the land register: EUR 47 (to be settled through payment to the court account by debit or credit card or by electronic payment).
 If the application is not submitted electronically (Elektronischer Rechtsverkehr): EUR 66.

 - Additionally, for registration of the ownership title for the purpose of acquiring ownership and leasehold: 1.1 % of the value of the title.
 This registration fee is stipulated retrospectively by the court, provided that this has not already been done as part of the self-assessed calculation by a notary or lawyer and can be settled by means of a payment slip.
 If the fee is paid by direct debit and collection, this is reduced by EUR 23.